Sky High (2005 film): Plot

 On the day before the dance, Gwen tricks Will into throwing a party at his house and has Speed steal the Pacifier.
-Layla tries to investigate the party, but is stopped by Gwen, who claims Will knows about her feelings for him and is too polite to reject her.
+Layla tries to investigate but is stopped by Gwen, who claims Will knows about her feelings for him and is too polite to reject her.
 As Layla leaves in tears, Will breaks up with Gwen and refuses to attend the dance.
 Layla ignores Will's attempts to reconcile while Warren reveals her obvious feelings for him to Will.
 Will goes through his father's yearbook and sees a student resembling Gwen named Sue Tenny, who disappeared before his parents' graduation.
 Realizing that the Pacifier is missing, Will assumes Tenny became Royal Pain and Gwen is her daughter, and heads to Sky High to stop her with help from a powerless bus driver named Ron Wilson.

-At the dance, Gwen reveals herself as Royal Pain.
+At the dance, Gwen reveals she is Royal Pain, explaining that she was Tenny and had been de-aged by the Pacifier during her last fight with Steve.
 With Speed, Lash, and Penny's aid, Gwen uses the Pacifier to turn the students, staff, and Will's parents into babies, intending to kidnap and raise them to become supervillains.
 After reconciling with Layla, Will teams up with her, Warren, Ron, and the other sidekicks to rescue the captives and defeat Gwen's allies.
-In the ensuing fight, Gwen reveals she was Tenny and that she had been de-aged by the Pacifier during her last fight with Steve while Will develops Josie's flight power and defeats her.
+In the ensuing fight, Gwen blasts Will off the edge of the school, but Will develops flight power and defeats her.
 Gwen sabotages the school's anti-gravity drive, but the sidekicks successfully restart it, and Will uses both of his powers to lift the school back in place.